 The Right Way To Wash Your Face In 7 Easy Steps | Best Tips To Get Clean, Healthy Skin At Home

-Step 1: Wash your face with warm water and a mild towel and pat dry.
+Step 1: Wash your face with warm water and use a soft towel to pat dry.

-Step 2: Add toner, and wait for it to dry.
-For those with highly oily skin toner is useful.
+Step 2: Apply toner, and wait for it to dry.
+It is useful For those with highly oily skin toner.

 Step 3: Apply some topical medicine if dealing with acne.

-Step 4: Add cream or serum to the eye and allow to dry.
+Step 4: Apply cream or serum to the face and allow to dry.
 That will help prevent damage to collagen.

-Step 5: Apply hydrating agent.
+Step 5: Apply hydrating cream.
 In addition, drying out your skin will cause it to produce more oil.

-Step 6: Add at least 30 SPF sunscreen to protect your skin against harmful UV rays.
+Step 6: Put at least 30 SPF sunscreen to protect your skin against harmful UV rays.

 Step 7: Add Make-up Primer or Base and start with your Make-up routine.